 - Strain the contents of the shaker into a chilled martini glass

 - Garnish with a lemon twist

-Sometimes Vodka is used as the base rather than Gin, but Gin works better most of the times.
+- Sometimes Vodka is used as the base rather than Gin, but Gin works better most of the time.

-Blended scotch whisky can also be used, instead of the single malt scotch.
-Most Scotch Whiskies that have a distinctive flavor of the whisky can be used.
+- Blended scotch whisky can also be used, instead of the single malt scotch.
+Most Scotch Whiskies that have a distinctive smoky flavor of the whisky can be used.

 - As with the martini, you can also serve this drink shaken or stirred.

 - Use of dry vermouth can soften the sharp alcoholic taste of the drink, but that is pretty subjective and depends on the Gin and Whisky that is used.